 Gilbert House-South Bend

-In partnership with the City of Atlanta’s Office of Cultural Affairs, the Atlanta Music Project offers programming at two cultural centers, the Gilbert House in the Perkerson neighborhood and Southbend Recreation Center in the Lakewood Heights community.
+In partnership with the City of Atlanta Department of Parks and Recreation, the Atlanta Music Project offers programming at two cultural recreation centers, the Gilbert House in the Perkerson neighborhood and the Southbend Center for Arts and Culture in the Lakewood Heights neighborhood.

-Students playing string instruments will study at the Gilbert House and those playing wind instruments will study at Southbend, with the students coming together for performances to create a full symphony orchestra.
+Students playing string instruments study at the Gilbert House and those playing wind instruments study at the South Bend Center, with the students coming together for performances as the Atlanta Music Project Gilbert House-South Bend Orchestra.

-Students are transported to SB from school (Dobbs ES, Slater ES, Imagine Wesley Academy) and receive snack and homework help before AMP’s music classes.
+Students are transported to the South Bend Center from school (Dobbs ES, Slater ES, Wesley International Academy, Perkerson ES, Sylvan MS) and receive snack and homework help before AMP’s music classes.
 Following music classes, the City of Atlanta provides a warm dinner.

 AMP@SB students receive group lessons on one of the following instruments: flute, clarinet, trumpet or trombone.
-In addition, students take part in a musicianship class, African drum and dance, and of course, orchestra.
+In addition, students take part in a musicianship class, and of course, orchestra.
 AMP@SB students perform as a symphony orchestra with AMP@Gilbert House students.